Irenexzwen/BIOE183/Tutorial4_DE.md

 # convert TPM values to log2 scale
 log2.tpm <- log2(tpm+1)
 ```
 After obtaining TPM values, you are now able to compare the gene expression across samples.
 To check the correlation between replicates, you can use function "plot" in R to visualize the expression of all the genes as a scatter plot.
-Here is a toy example showing how you can use "plot".
+Here is a toy example showing how you can use function "plot" to do that.
+Replace "X" and "Y" by the columns in table "log2.tpm" to plot for log2 TPM values of replicates.
 ```R
 X <- c(1,2,3,4,5)
 Y <- c(2,4,6,8,10)